tinpetrekovic18/JavaFilmProduction/README.md

 -Maven compiler version is 19.
 For the database, an H2 console is required.

 Import all dependencies.
-Set up the H2 database with required schemas - published soon!
+Set up the H2 database with required schema.